GenderDysphoria/GenderDysphoria.fyi/public/en/impostor-syndrome.md

 ### Gender Abolitionism / Postgenderism

 [Postgenderism](https://en.wikipedia.org/wiki/Postgenderism) is a [transhumanist](https://en.wikipedia.org/wiki/Transhumanism) philosophy originating in radical feminism which states that gender causes more harm than good, and seeks to eradicate it from our society.
-GAs believe that all gender is a construct and that anyone who feels strongly connected to a binary gender is either nefariously propagating gender stereotypes or ignorantly following systemic indoctrination.
+Old school TERFs latched on to GA as reasoning for why trans people should not exist.
+This trans exclusionary faction of Gender Abolition believes that all gender is a construct and that anyone who feels strongly connected to a binary gender is either nefariously propagating gender stereotypes or ignorantly following systemic indoctrination.
+They do not believe in the existence of gender dysphoria, and will attempt to invalidate those who experience it.

-GAs do not believe in the existence of gender dysphoria, and will attempt to invalidate those who experience it.
-They're functionally the extreme leftist version of the Gender Critical movement.
+Note, this is NOT about trans people who identify as Postgender or Gender Abolition as a whole.
+This is specifically about TERF abuse of the concepts.